carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 ~~~
 {: .output}

+### What if you want to capture more than a pair?

-If the pattern matches more than two files you will need to change the `size` argument to the number of expected matching files.
+If you want to capture more than  2 files for a pattern you will  you will need to change the default `size` argument to the number of expected matching files.

 ~~~
-filepair_ch = Channel.fromFilePairs('../nextflow-training/data/yeast/reads/ref{1,2,3}*',checkIfExists:true,size:6)
+filepair_ch = Channel.fromFilePairs('data/yeast/reads/ref{1,2,3}*',size:6)
 filepair_ch.view()
 ~~~
 {: .language-groovy }

 Will create a queue channel containing tuple of key **ref** and six  files matching the pattern.

 ~~~